jgroman/mkdir_tester/README.md

 #### Path length

-On Linux: The maximum length for a file name is 255 bytes.
+On Linux: The maximum length for a file name is 255 bytes (NAME_MAX).

 The maximum combined length of both the file name and path name is 4096 bytes.
-This length matches the PATH_MAX that is supported by the operating system.
+This length matches the PATH_MAX that is supported by the operating system as some syscalls allocate PATH_MAX bytes for certain operations.
+It is possible to have longer file paths but it is only possible to open such files using shorter relative paths since the full (canonical) path will error out.

 #### Directory limit

-The limit on ext4 is 64000.
-Until you enable the file system feature flag dir_nlink.

 On ext3, there is technically a limit of 32,000 subdirectories but each directory always includes two links – one to reference itself and another to reference the parent directory – that leaves us with 31,998 to work with.

+The default limit on ext4 is 64000 and it can be set by enabling file system feature flag `dir_nlink`.